xvicient/xRedux/README.md

 You can now start using `xRedux` to manage your application state.

 ## Examples
-[Sample feature](/Example) with a reducer handling data fetching and user actions.
+[GroceryApp](/Examples/GroceryApp) Full app with a reducer handling data fetching and user actions.
 Full testing coverage with Swift Testing.

 ## Author